 The final set of experiments allows for a one-time increase in a country's relative efficiency parameter.
 We assume that the change is unexpected from the standpoint of the late starter and viewed as permanent in nature.
-We then compute the equilibrium path relative to the leader's level and determine the country's output relative to the leader subsequent to the change.
+We then compute the equilibrium path and determine the country's output relative to that of the leader subsequent to the change.
 We find that the late starter's path of output relative to the leader subsequent to the change in its efficiency parameter is consistent with the experience of growth miracle countries such as Japan, but only if the capital share is between one-half and two-thirds.

-The finding that capital's share must be large for the unified theory to be a successful theory of the evolution of international income levels has important implications for the size of investment in intangible capital.
-Namely, it implies that the size of this investment is a large fraction of GDP.
+We conclude from this analysis that capital's share must be large for the unified theory to be a successful theory of the evolution of international income levels.
+A large capital share implies an important role for intangible capital in the production of goods and services and large investment in intangible capital as a fraction of GDP.
 Investment in intangible capital goes unmeasured in the national income and product accounts.
 Thus, it is not possible to determine whether a large capital share is plausible by examining national account data.
-One must examine micro evidence to determine the plausibility of a large capital share.
-Thus, we conclude this section by examining the micro evidence on the size of unmeasured investment in the economy.
+One must examine other evidence, in particular, micro evidence to determine the plausibility of a large capital share.
+Thus, we end this section by examining the micro evidence on the size of unmeasured investment in the economy.
 We conclude from this evidence that the size of unmeasured investment in the economy is as large as the size predicted by the unified theory.